-Following an illness or diagnosis of a long term condition or physical impairment, many adults are referred to the rehabilitation service for further rehabilitation or information, advice and support in managing their condition.
+Following an acute illness such as stroke or long term neurological diagnosis such as Multiple Sclerosis or Parkinson’s many adults are referred to the rehabilitation service for further rehabilitation or information, advice and support in managing their condition.

 By working together, the team hopes to make it easier for people to access the service and improve its quality.

-The team also has strong local links with the Social Services teams, Princess Royal Trust for Carers and other agencies you may find useful.
+The team also has strong local links with the social services teams, Carers Centre, Capability Scotland, and other agencies you may find useful.